kirubarajan/keplet/README.md

 # Keplet CLI
-A command line tool for managing machine learning projects and their associated resources.
-Keplet allows developers to create new machine learning projects that scaffold commonly needed structure.
-As a result, Keplet makes it easier to publish reproducable models and deploy pre-trained models.
-Keplet is a non-intrusive CLI overlay, allowing developers to develop and define models without whatever framework/architecture they choose.
+Keplet is a non-intrusive CLI for developing and interacting with machine learning projects by scafolding common architectures and abstracting model management (e.g. dependencies, documentation, containerization).
+Keplet supports any model architecture and is compatible with any framework, making it easier to publish reproducable models and deploy pre-trained instances.

 ## Example
 Running: `keplet create chatbot --framework torch` will create a virtual environment (with PyTorch pre-installed) and scaffold: